tomasmark79/WebAppCppRay1Free/README.md

 # WebAppCppRay1Free

-Another demo C++ project with the **Raylib** library.
-Wasm compatible.
-Added OOP wrapper.
-Could be used as a starter of more complex project with the Railib framework.
-It is using Emscripten filesystem filled with the fonts and picture.
+WebAppCppRay1Free is a C++ web application built with the Raylib framework and compatible with WebAssembly.
+It features an OOP wrapper and utilizes Emscripten filesystem for fonts and images.
+This project serves as an excellent starter template for more complex Raylib-based applications.

 [**Watch real C++ App on my Website NOW**](https://digitalspace.name/demoapp/)